In the Colors tab you can create color swatches, powerful color schemes, and configure Buyer Side colors.

-As one can see, all of the colors now exist in several places but with different color values.
+As you can see, all of the colors now exist in several different places but with different color values.

-On the Buyer Side, one can select the color scheme and let all the colors in the scheme change according to the selection of individual customers.
+On the Buyer Side, you can select the color scheme and let all the colors in the scheme change according to the selection of individual customers.

-This is how it looks like when selecting a color scheme.
+This is how it looks when a buyer selects a color scheme:

-As one can see, all the colors in the color scheme changed with just one Buyer Side setting.
+As you can see, all the colors in the color scheme changed with just one Buyer Side setting!

-The color scheme selection automatically appears for the Buyer the moment one creates at least two color groups with at least one equally named color in it.
+The color scheme selection automatically appears for the buyer the moment you create at least two color groups with at least one equally named color in it.

-A very handy function to help create color schemes is the duplicate function in the Colors Context menu.
-One can first create the design with a set of color swatches, then multi-select all of them and select Duplicate from the Colors Context menu.
-Now, just move the duplicated swatches to a new group and adjust the colors accordingly.
+A very handy function to help create color schemes is the Duplicate function in the Colors Context menu.
+You can first create the design with a set of color swatches, then just multi-select all of them and select Duplicate from the Colors Context menu.
+Finally, just move the duplicated swatches to a new group and adjust the colors accordingly.

 Note: HLS colors work only with RGB colors.